The MGA With An Attitude

 Yeah, it figures.

 Perhaps the drum has been turned once, making it slightly larger.
 Drums are expensive these days.
-I would not advise turning the drums just for the purpose of enlarging them to accomodate the overstuffed shoes.
+I would not advise turning the drums just for the purpose of enlarging them to accommodate the overstuffed shoes.
 There are brake shops with a jig fixture disk sanding setup that can grind the shoes down to the correct radius to match the drums.
 When I had new brakes installed on my first MGA back in 1968 it was standard practice to turn the drums first (if needed), then measure the finished diameter and grind the shoes to match the radius.
 Doing that, the break in period is just about zero.
 First time you step on the pedal you have good solid brakes.

 But I haven't paid a pro shop to do brakes on my cars for decades, so I can't swear they even do that any more.
 Like wheel balancing is now all spin balancing, because any monkey can be trained in a minute or two, where static balancing requires 10 minutes to train an average monkey, and the common cheap wrench may never get it.
 So maybe the pro shops don't grind shoes any more either for the same reason.

->"The shoes are the same on both wheels, everything else appears be be the same.
+>"The shoes are the same on both wheels, everything else appears to be the same.
 I'm stumped!!!
 Short of sanding off some of the lining (just kidding) I don't know where to go from here."

 In a pinch, when the shoes are too tight, I suggest you grind a smidge off of the steel web of the shoe at the contact points with the anchor block and the cylinder.